From harmonics to frequencies

 The experience of refinement is the key to happiness.

-Why can't we hear this scale is distorted and out of tune?
+Why can't we hear the equal tempered scale is distorted and out of tune?

 1. We've heard the equal tempered scale from a very early age, we've heard only this, and we've learned that "this" is music.